Life Insurance: How Much and What Kind?

 There are several kinds of life insurance, though a term policy is often more than sufficient to suit most goals and needs.
 The reason is twofold:

-1. Those dependent on you will likely be self-dependent upon reaching age 18.
+- Those dependent on you will likely be self-sustaining upon reaching age 18.

-Term Life Insurance: covers the life of an individual for a specified period of time (usually 10, 15, 20 or 30 years).
-If the individual was to pass while still holding the policy in good terms, the designated beneficiaries of the individual would receive a predetermined payout of funds.
-The insurance is intended to provide adequate funds for the care of dependents upon the unexpected loss of the individual and their earned income.
+- Term Life Insurance covers the life of an individual for a specified period of time (usually 10, 15, 20 or 30 years).
+If the individual was to pass while still holding the policy in good terms, the designated beneficiaries would receive a predetermined payout of funds.
+The insurance is intended to provide adequate funds for the care of dependents upon the unexpected loss of the individual and his/her earned income.
 There is no other benefit other than the death benefit.

-Whole Life Insurance: holds the same purpose of providing adequate funds for the care of dependents upon unexpected loss of the individual and their earned income, though without a “term” or end date to the policy.
-Due that they do not have an end date, Whole Life policies offer a savings and investment component where cash value accrues.
+- Whole Life Insurance holds the same purpose of providing adequate funds for the care of dependents upon unexpected loss of the individual and his/her earned income, though without a “term” or end date to the policy.
+Because they do not have an end date, whole life policies offer a savings and investment component where cash value accrues.
 The cash value investment can be accessed during the individual’s life and most often earns a fixed rate of interest.
-Due that there is no end date they are often used for the transfer of wealth upon death to beneficiaries.
+They are often used for the transfer of wealth upon death to beneficiaries.

 Good insurance providers should be able to help you reason through how much coverage you need and shop for quotes.
 For instance, Policygenius provides a calculator and representatives that will help guide your decision on how much coverage is right for your specific needs.
 Be sure to speak to an insurance professional to review your options in greater detail.